 - A. Parking District Waiver.
 Minimum off-street parking requirements may be waived for properties that have access to public parking facilities.
 The waiver may be granted by the zoning administrator.
 See Section 17.18.090, Minor design review. - B. On-Street Parking.
-On-street parking adjacent to the subject property may be counted toward the parking requirement. - C. Elderly Senior Housing.
-For multiple-family dwellings designed and used for elderly senior housing, the number of parking spaces may be reduced based upon factors such as: ongoing bus-resident services, and expectation of resident driving.
+On-street parking adjacent to the subject property may be counted toward the parking requirement. - C. Senior Housing.
+For multiple-family dwellings designed and used for senior housing, the number of parking spaces may be reduced based upon factors such as: ongoing bus-resident services, and expectation of resident driving.
 The project applicant shall submit a report, prepared by a qualified transportation planning or engineering professional, which demonstrates the rationale, and includes data that supports the request for reduced on-site parking.
 Information in this report shall demonstrate how the project sponsor will ensure the reduced parking will be managed for the life of the project.
 If this information cannot be demonstrated, one-half parking space per unit shall be required.
-The parking shall be covered in a carport or garage, and shall use the Multiple Family Site Planning criteria for parking lots contained in Appendix A of the San Pablo Municipal Code.
+The parking shall be covered in a carport or garage, and shall use the Multiple Family Site Planning criteria for parking lots contained in Appendix A of the San Pablo Municipal Code. - D. Accessory dwelling units.

-- D. Credit for Clean Air Vehicle.
-As an incentive for electric vehicles and other clean air vehicles, one vehicle defined as a clean air vehicle according to Section 17.54.110, Clean air vehicle parking, may count as fifty vehicles toward the minimum parking requirements. - D. Accessory dwelling units.
 See Section 17.60.070 for parking and other requirements. - E. Credit for Nonexclusive Use by General Public.
-Parking lots or garages that are available for nonexclusive public use are eligible may be considered for a ten percent reduction in minimum parking requirements. - F. Proximity to Transit.
-Buildings-For buildings located within one-quarter mile of a transit stop, the number of parking spaces may be reduced by ten percent. - G. If a bicycle rack is provided, one parking space may be waived. - H. Parking in Mixed-Use Projects.
-In mixed-use projects with residential, office, and/or commercial components, it is assumed that some parking spaces will be shared due to the difference in peak parking demand. - 1.
-Calculation of the minimum vehicular parking for the portion of the building occupied by the primary use is based on one hundred percent of the floor area. - 2.
-Calculation of the minimum vehicular parking for the portion of the building occupied by secondary or subsequent uses may be calculated at eighty percent of the floor area. - I. Additional Parking Reductions.
+Parking lots or garages that are available for nonexclusive public use may be considered for a ten percent reduction in minimum parking requirements.

+- F. Proximity to Transit.
+For buildings located within one-quarter mile of a transit stop, the number of parking spaces may be reduced by ten percent. - G. If a bicycle rack is provided, one parking space may be waived. - H. Parking in Mixed-Use Projects.
+In mixed-use projects with residential, office, and/or commercial components, it is assumed that some parking spaces will be shared due to the difference in peak parking demand. - Calculation of the minimum vehicular parking for the portion of the building occupied by the primary use is based on one hundred percent of the floor area. - Calculation of the minimum vehicular parking for the portion of the building occupied by secondary or subsequent uses may be calculated at eighty percent of the floor area. - I. Additional Parking Reductions.
 The city may consider additional reductions to parking standards in subject to the issuance of a use permit, as follows: - 1.
 The application shall be accompanied by a parking study prepared by a qualified parking or transportation expert. - 2.
 The application can include an agreement for shared off-site parking.